jpmgoodman/java-graph-analysis/README.md

 * Determine the max degree of the graph
 * Determine if the graph is connected
 * Determine the number of connected components
+* Determine if there is a path between vertices u and v

+The library contains the following classes:
+*Graph (representation of a graph)
+*Edge (representation of an edge in the graph)
+*DFS (depth first search)

 Currently, the graph has two instance variables that represent it: (1) an adjacency matrix, and (2) an ArrayList of ArrayLists of Edge objects.
 At this